-The Hanoi-style egg coffee (cà phê trứng) has been blowing up among travellers returning from Vietnam recently - but it’s been around for decades, we are only just “discovering” it now.
+The Hanoi-style egg coffee (cà phê trứng) has been blowing up among travelers returning from Vietnam recently - but it’s been around for decades, we are only just “discovering” it now.

-Lets take a moment to talk egg coffee benefits.
+Let's take a moment to talk about egg coffee benefits.

-It makes sense: eggs are well known emulsifiers, used in baking for that very reason.
+It makes sense: eggs are well-known emulsifiers, used in baking and sauce-making for that very reason.
 Whisking them into coffee makes for a deliciously rich consistency.

-Eggs are also valued as a healthy breakfast food because they contain plenty of protein, vitamin and minerals.
+Eggs are also valued as a healthy breakfast food because they contain plenty of protein, vitamins, and minerals.

 That leaves just one problem: simply cracking a raw egg into your latte tastes like shit.

-That where history steps in - through hundreds of years of testing and wasted eggs and coffee beans, a few recipes have emerged that pair the two so well, you'll likely crave this new form of coffee after one well-brewed experiment.
+That's where history steps in - through hundreds of years of combining eggs and coffee beans, a few recipes have emerged that pair the two so well, you'll likely crave this new form of coffee after one well-brewed experiment.

 Below are five egg-cellent recipes (sorry) you can try at home!